-Apple won't be prepared to launch 5G iPhones in 2019 and can't afford to wait until 2021 as competitors are already launching 5G smartphones, which makes 2020 Apple's 5G year.
+Apple wasn't prepared to launch 5G iPhones in 2019 and can't afford to wait until 2021 as competitors have already launched 5G smartphones, which makes 2020 Apple's 5G year.

 5G is fifth-generation cellular wireless and the successor to 4G.
 When most people talk about 5G connectivity, they're talking about mmWave, or millimeter wave spectrum.